SGrondin/bottleneck/README.md

 To work on the Bottleneck code, simply clone the repo, and run `./scripts/build.sh && npm test` to ensure that everything is set up correctly.

-Make your changes to the files localted in `src/` only, then run `./scripts/build.sh && npm test` to compile and test them.
+Make your changes to the files localted in `src/` only, then run `./scripts/build.sh && npm test` to build and test them.

+To speed up compilation time, run `./scripts/build.sh compile`.
+It only recompiles the `src/` files and skips the `bottleneck.d.ts` tests and the browser bundle generation.

 The tests must also pass in Clustering mode.
 You'll need a Redis server running on `127.0.0.1:6379`, then run `./scripts/build.sh && DATASTORE=redis npm test`.